Are We Living In A Real Estate Bubble?

 The Government of Canada has officially increased the stress test rate mortgage qualification.
-After OSFI’s announcement, Deputy Prime Minister and Finance Minister Chrystia Freeland said in a statement the new rules will also apply to insured mortgages – mortgages with a down payment of less than 20 per cent.
+After OSFI’s major announcement, Deputy Prime Minister and Finance Minister Chrystia Freeland said in a statement the new rules will also apply to insured mortgages – mortgages with a down payment of less than 20 per cent.

 “The federal government will align with OSFI by establishing a new minimum qualifying rate for insured mortgages, subject to review and periodic adjustment, which will be the greater of the borrower’s mortgage contract rate plus 2 per cent, or 5.25 per cent,” she said.

 This move deviates from the original announcement earlier in April calling for the increase in the stress test only to uninsured mortgages; you can see our earlier article about this here.